HumzaProfessional/Networking_and_IoT_projects/DePIN (Decentralized Physical Infrastructure Network)_wifi_sharing_node/README.md

 LEDGER_FILE = "ledger.json"
 ```

-This constant defines the filename used to store the device ledger.
+This defines the filename used to store the device ledger.

-The ledger contains information about devices that have interacted with the ESP32 web server.
+The ledger contains information about devices that have interacted with the ESP32 web server, it is a file store locally on the ESP32.

 A possible ledger structure is: